 \section{The K3 surface $S_{5,5}$ and its elliptic fibrations}

 The aim of this section is to prove the following results, computing the equations of all the elliptic fibrations on $S_{5,5}$.

 \begin{proposition} The K3 surface $S_{5,5}$ admits 13 different elliptic fibrations.
 One of them is induced by $\E_R$, 3 are induced by conic bundles, 3 by splitting genus one pencils and 6 by generalized conic bundles.
-The equations of these elliptic fibrations are given in \ref{eq: Weierstrass S, induced by R} (the one induced by $\E_R$), in \ref{eq: w B1 on S}, \ref{eq: w B2 on S}, \ref{eq: w B3 on S} (the ones induced by the conic bunldes), in \ref{eq: splitting genus 1 pencils} (the ones induced by splitting genus 1 pencil) and in \ref{eq: Weierstrass gneralized conic bunde S}, \ref{eq: N7} (the ones induced by generalized conic bundles).\end{proposition}
+The equations of these elliptic fibrations are given in \ref{eq: Weierstrass S, induced by R} (the one induced by $\E_R$), in \ref{eq: w B1 on S}, \ref{eq: w B2 on S}, \ref{eq: w B3 on S} (the ones induced by the conic bunldes), in \ref{eq: splitting genus 1 pencils} (the ones induced by splitting genus 1 pencil) and in \ref{eq: Weierstrass generalized conic bunde S}, \ref{eq: N7} (the ones induced by generalized conic bundles).\end{proposition}

-Since $S_{5,5}$ has fibrations induced by splitting genus 1 pencils and generalized conic bundles, in this section we analyze deeper these two types of elliptic fibrations.
-In particular we describe a method to find Weierstarss equations for elliptic fibrations induced by splitting genus 1 pencils.\\
+To prove this, we deeply analyze the elliptic fibrations on $S_{5,5}$ induced by splitting genus $1$ pencils and generalized conic bundles, in particular giving an algorithm to find the Weierstrass equation of any elliptic fibration induced by a splitting genus 1 pencil.

 The K3 surface $S_{5,5}$ can be also described as the (unique!)
 K3 surface which admits a non-symplectic involution fixing 10 rational curves.
 Indeed, by our construction it is clear that $\iota$ fixes 10 rational curves (the inverse image of the components of the two $I_5$ fibers).
 The fact that this K3 surface is unique is classically known, and due to Nikulin, see \cite{Nik}.
 The transcendental lattice of this K3 surface is $T_S\simeq \langle 2\rangle\oplus \langle 2\rangle$.
 The elliptic fibrations on this K3 surface are classified by Nishiyama, see \cite[Table 1.2]{Nish}, who used a lattice theoretic method that we will apply later to a different K3 surface, in Section \ref{sec: the K3 surface X}.
 The complete list of the elliptic fibrations is the following: